 (where $A:= A_1 \cdots A_k$) and the functor $\mathrm{Exact}(\Xi, \cM_{nk})$ between the categories $\mathrm{Exact}(\Gamma^k(A_1 \cdots A_k), \cM_{nk})$ and $\mathrm{Exact}(\Gamma(A_1)\times \ldots \times \Gamma(A_k), \cM_{nk})$. \end{defn}

 \begin{prop} The previous definition yields a well-defined morphism

-in the category of simplicial categories. \end{prop}
+in the category of $k$-simplicial categories. \end{prop}

-\begin{proof} In \cite[Section~7]{GraysonExterior}, this morphism is shown to be well-defined in the category of simplicial sets.
-In \cite[Theorem~4.1]{GunnSchw}, this is stated again in a more general context, but the type of simplicial objects considered is not clearly specified.
-It is however easy to see that $\lambda^k$ is indeed a morphism between simplicial categories (but not between simplicial objects in $\cE x$). \end{proof}
+\begin{proof} In \cite[Section~7]{GraysonExterior}, this morphism is shown to be well-defined in the category of $k$-simplicial sets.
+The slightly stronger statement of this proposition then immediately follows from the functoriality of the morphisms assumed in (E1, E2) of \cref{def: power operations}.
+This stronger statement is actually also stated in a more general context in \cite[Theorem~4.1]{GunnSchw}, but the type of simplicial objects considered there is not clearly specified: beware this is not a map between $k$-simplicial objects in $\cE x$. \end{proof}

 The object of the rest of this section is to pass from the operation $\lambda^k$ defined above to a map between $K$-theory spaces and finally between $K$-groups.
 To this end, we in addition assume from now on that every category $\cM_n$ is equipped with a subcategory $w\cM_n$ of weak equivalences and that the given assembly of power operations preserves weak equivalences.